567

 – user63571

-Jan 25, 2017 at 20:57
+Commented Jan 25, 2017 at 20:57

 • \$\begingroup\$ e^π / (x^random_integer(0,x)) = 0 requires e^π = 0 (false) or x^random_integer(0,x) to be infinite (in which case it's not strictly true, but it is in the limit).
 The only way it's going to be infinite with real x and non-negative random_integer(0, x) is if x is infinite.
 Therefore the explanation of the task effectively states that the task is to return False.
-It's very confusing that the rules then contradict this. \$\endgroup\$ Jan 25, 2017 at 23:06
+It's very confusing that the rules then contradict this. \$\endgroup\$ Commented Jan 25, 2017 at 23:06

 • \$\begingroup\$ @PeterTaylor If you look at rule 2, it explains how to beat this.
 Also check the example true one \$\endgroup\$